anetacamo/coding/src/content/css-props.md

 ---
-title: Css Props III
+title: Css Props
 description: List of the most useful CSS properties and examples of use
 tags: [css, styles, basics]
 type: learning
+menu: true
+value: 5
 ---

 # list of useful css properities

 For the sake of all of us this is not a complete list.
-For the full exhausting list of CSS properities look a those [539 styles total](https://www.w3.org/Style/CSS/all-properties.en.html)
+For the full exhausting list of CSS properities look up those [539 styles total](https://www.w3.org/Style/CSS/all-properties.en.html)

 ### background styling